sanhaus/control-panel.en/help/api/using/setting-up-api-access.md

 >[!CAUTION]
 >
-To manage certificates in Adobe IO, make sure you have <b>System administrator</b> rights on the organization or a <a href="https://helpx.adobe.com/enterprise/using/manage-developers.html">developer account</aIn the Admin console.
+To manage certificates in Adobe IO, make sure you have <b>System administrator</b> rights on the organization or a <a href="https://helpx.adobe.com/enterprise/using/manage-developers.html">developer account</a> in the Admin console.

 Adobe Campaign Standard API access is set up through the steps below.
 Each of these steps is detailed in the [Adobe IO documentation](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/ServiceAccountIntegration.md).